 Blepharitis is often associated with dry eyes.
 This is because the tear film is produced by the meibomian glands.
 So if they are blocked or not working well, your eyes will not be as well lubricated.
 Therefore, artificial tear drops may help ease symptoms.
 These come as eye drops and gels.
 You can buy them at pharmacies or get them on prescription.
 You may need to use them regularly to keep symptoms away.

-- Wearing eye make-up, particularly eyeliner, may make symptoms worse.
+Wearing eye make-up, particularly eyeliner, may make symptoms worse.
 It is best to avoid eyeliner, particularly during a flare-up.
+It's also sensible to discard any liquid eye make-up you were using when the condition developed.

-- As mentioned above, blepharitis commonly develops in people with seborrhoeic dermatitis, rosacea or dry eye syndrome.
-If relevant, treatment of these other conditions may also help to ease symptoms of blepharitis.
+If you also have seborrhoeic dermatitis, rosacea or dry eye syndrome, treating these conditions will also help to ease symptoms of blepharitis.

 Further reading and references